Information is power!

 Let me save you some cash by letting you know that, according to Germany’s Max Planck Institute for Evolutionary Anthropology, anyone who isn’t African probably shares about 2% to 3% of his or her genes with Neanderthals.

 Over at 23andme, $99 will buy you genetic testing that provides more than “200 health and traits reports” based on personal DNA – along with an estimate of your own Neanderthal-ness.
-Tests claim to tell you your carrier status for 50 diseases and disease risk for 120 conditions – but what 23andme doesn’t tell clients is that a lot of these genetic traits and markers are based upon only one or two actual studies. * UPDATE November 25, 2013: FDA has shut down 23andme sales of their home testing kits
+Tests claim to tell you your carrier status for 50 diseases and disease risk for 120 conditions – but what 23andme doesn’t tell clients is that a lot of these genetic traits and markers are based upon only one or two actual studies.* Scientists have raised questions about the accuracy of these tests, and in May 2011, a Dutch study claimed the tests were inaccurate and offered little to no benefit to consumers.
+UPDATE November 25, 2013: FDA shuts down 23andme sales of their home testing kits

 As Dr. John Grohol, co-founder of the Society for Participatory Medicine, wrote earlier this year: